Should you get a Jack Russell Terrier?

 Border Terrier

-for their boundless energy and impressive vertical leap.
+Jack Russell Terriers (JRTs) are known for their boundless energy and impressive vertical leap.
 These little dogs have a remarkable ability to jump more than 5 times their own height.
 That means even a 12-inch JRT can soar over five feet high!
-It’s truly amazing to witness their athleticism in action.
+While not officially measured in competitions, many JRT owners report their dogs clearing fences, countertops, and even baby gates with ease.

-Jack Russel Terriers are used as snake
+Jack Russel Terriers Hunting Snakes!

-detector dogs.
+Jack Russel Terriers are used as snake detector dogs.
 Using 17 JRT’s with a combination of traps, the USDA removed 8300 brown tree snakes in Guam.
 JRT’s are one of the only breeds with the intelligence and agility NOT to get bitten by the snakes.

 Growing Up Jack Russell Terrier